Privacy and private sacred space

 Export and deletion

-Private diary entries can be exported or deleted, and the hosted deletion page accepts either a signed-in account token for immediate deletion or an email verification request.
+Private diary entries can be exported or deleted, and the hosted deletion page uses the signed-in browser session for immediate deletion or an email verification request otherwise.

 Offline source packs